 In the last three months of living in Hanoi, I’ve accustomed myself to a bunch of new habits and tastes.
 For one, I’ve tamed my high Banh Mi standards and acquired an appreciation for the classic Banh Mi Trung (fried egg).
-You can also get grilled pork and various other fillings, but in general the Banh Mis here are a lot simpler with their garnishes and condiments compared with Sydney, though still very tasty.
+You can also order grilled pork and various other fillings, but in general the Banh Mis here are a lot simpler with their garnishes and condiments compared with Sydney, though still very tasty.

 In this time, I’ve also uncovered some of life’s greatest mysteries, like “why am I cutting my nails so frequently”.
 When I noticed that nail clipping had become a weekly chore, I turned to Google for answers.
 Sure enough, the people of the internet confirmed my hypothesis that nails grow faster in warmer climates.
 I then thought, well what hair?
 But the internet is still conflicted on that one.